research-fosdem/research-fosdem.github.io/index.md

 #### 3. How to submit for the PHYSICAL talks (Pretalx tips)

 For the official, physical session, the submission process is managed in the Pretalx system used by the FOSDEM conference.
+You must create an account in the system to submit (Pretalx replaces the previous pentabarf system you need to create a new user account).
+Once logged in, select “submit a CFP” and select the "Open research" track.

 <span style="background-color: #7dff9d;">**Apply for a _physical_ talk: [https://pretalx.fosdem.org/fosdem-2024/cfp](https://pretalx.fosdem.org/fosdem-2024/cfp)**</span>